 Cosmology in prehistoric Europe

 I am currently researching Chalcolithic and Early Bronze Age mortuary practices in Northeast England, and recently completed a book which presents a new synthesis of the evidence for these mortuary practices c.
 2500-1500 BC.
-This book, The Emergent Past: A Relational Realist Archaeology of Early Bronze Age Mortuary Practices, explores a new theoretical approach to archaeology through the Chalcolithic and Early Bronze Age mortuary archaeology of northeast England.
-It is currently being published by Oxford University Press.
+This book, The Emergent Past: A Relational Realist Archaeology of Early Bronze Age Mortuary Practices (Oxford University Press, 2013), explores a new theoretical approach to archaeology through the Chalcolithic and Early Bronze Age mortuary archaeology of northeast England.

 Alongside this work I recently led a project entitled Dead but not forgotten: human remains from archaeological excavations in North-East England , which assessed how much human bone survives in contemporary collections from excavated Neolithic to medieval period sites in the North East of England (Northumberland, Tyne and Wear and County Durham).
 This was followed by an osteoarchaeological reassessment of the Early Bronze Age human remains in Tyne and Wear Museums, and a programme of radiocarbon dating for some of those remains, in order to refine our understanding of changing mortuary practices in the period.